-\textbf{Motivating example.} Consider the game in \Cref{fig:first_example} with two agents and many tokens scattered across two rooms.
-To open the doors of a room -- shown with striped colored cells, an agent needs to stand on a corresponding button -- shown with the same colored cells.
+\textbf{Motivating Example.} Consider the game in \Cref{fig:first_example} with two agents and many tokens scattered across two rooms.
+To open the doors of a room---shown with striped colored cells, an agent needs to stand on a corresponding button---shown with the same colored cells.
 At the beginning of the game, tasks that involve visiting these tokens are assigned to the agents.
-For example, ``reach token 6 and then 8'' and ``reach token 5 and then 6'' could be assigned to agents 1 and 2, respectively. \emph{The goal is to complete all assigned tasks successfully.} Due to the dynamics of the environment, agents must cooperate and make coordinated moves to enter and exit the rooms.
-Moreover, each agent needs to know the other's task along with its own, in order to decide \emph{whether} and \emph{how} to help one another.
+For example, ``reach token 6 and then 8'' and ``reach token 5 and then 6'' could be assigned to agents 1 and 2, respectively. \emph{The goal is to complete all tasks successfully.} Due to the environment dynamics, agents must cooperate and make coordinated moves to enter and exit the rooms.
+Moreover, each agent needs to know the other's task along with its own to decide \emph{whether} and \emph{how} to help one another.

 We identify three main challenges to ACC-MARL in this setting.
 First, conditioning on temporal tasks requires learning history-dependent policies so that agents can track their progress, e.g., in \Cref{fig:first_example}, agents need to infer previously-reached tokens.
-However, this can lead to sample inefficiency and result in suboptimal policies, as our ablation study in \Cref{sec:ablstudy} shows.
+This can lead to sample inefficiency and result in suboptimal policies, as our ablation study in \Cref{sec:ablstudy} shows.
 Second, the game objective provides a sparse reward signal, i.e., ``did the team complete all tasks, or not?''
-For instance, agents in \Cref{fig:first_example} need to reach four tokens before getting non-zero rewards.
-This makes it difficult for agents to discern how their individual behaviors contribute to the overall reward, known as the credit assignment problem~\cite{agogino2004unifying}.
-Finally, generalizing to a large class of temporal tasks requires learning semantically meaningful latent task representations.
-For example, we want agents in \Cref{fig:first_example} to handle various tasks assigned at runtime and transfer their skills across different task classes.
-However, learning latent representations for assigned DFAs while simultaneously learning policies conditioned on these latent task representations can be a performance bottleneck, as we show in \Cref{sec:ablstudy}.
+For instance, agents in \Cref{fig:first_example} need to reach four tokens in the correct order before getting non-zero rewards.
+This results in a \textit{credit assignment problem}~\cite{agogino2004unifying}, which makes it difficult for agents to discern how their individual behaviors contribute to the overall reward.
+Finally, generalizing to a large class of temporal tasks requires learning semantically meaningful latent task representations, e.g., we want agents in \Cref{fig:first_example} to handle various tasks assigned at runtime and transfer their skills across different task classes.
+However, learning latent representations for assigned DFAs while simultaneously learning policies conditioned on these representations can be a performance bottleneck, as we empirically show in \Cref{sec:ablstudy}.